 Tracy Rupp, PharmD, MPH, RD, and Laura Gottschalk, PhD: National Center for Research

-In April 2016, the U.S. Preventive Service Task Force (USPSTF), an independent group of medical experts, released an updated recommendation stating:
+This is very different from guidelines released in April 2016, when the U.S. Preventive Service Task Force (USPSTF), an independent group of medical experts, released an updated recommendation stating:

 “The USPSTF recommends initiating low-dose aspirin use for the primary prevention of cardiovascular disease (CVD) and colorectal cancer (CRC) in adults aged 50 to 59 years who have a 10% or greater 10-year CVD risk, are not at increased risk for bleeding, have a life expectancy of at least 10 years, and are willing to take low-dose aspirin daily for at least 10 years.”